Learn more about Tony Jenkins

 Anything that has to do with being in the outdoors…camping, dirt biking, fishing, hunting, mountain biking.
-I also love spending a lot of time with my wife and children.
+I also love spending a lot of time adventuring with my kids.
 My family and friends will tell you I’m always finding adventures and never getting home before dark.

 Riding snowmobiles has driven me to keep pushing the sport and to share my passion for riding.
 From teaching backcountry clinics to weekend adventures with friends, I have always had a passion to ride.
 I’m fortunate enough to live in Southeast Idaho, where in a good snow year I’ll ride from November to June.
 Riding 8 months out of the year only leaves me 4 months to prepare for the next season – you know how that is.